Health Insurance After Divorce?

 Your options on your own

-Now that you're insuring just yourself (and any dependents on your side), the math often changes in your favor.
+Now that you're insuring just yourself (and any dependents on your side), the numbers sometimes work out better than people expect — worth checking before you assume it'll cost more.
 Because ACA marketplace subsidies are based on household income, many people qualify for savings they didn't when filing jointly.
 I compare marketplace and private under-65 plans, and — if it helps as a short bridge — COBRA from your former spouse's employer, so you can choose on real numbers.
 No fee, no pressure.

 Covering kids too?
 See family health insurance →